Testing Frameworks

 Which strategies prevent SEGFAULT errors from disrupting test execution?

-A. Running tests in isolated processes using --force-new-ctest-process
+A. Running tests in isolated processes using --force-new-ctest-process.

-to terminate tests that hang indefinitely.
+B. Using --timeout 60 to terminate tests that hang indefinitely.

 C. Wrapping test execution in a script that ignores segmentation faults.